devang-m/PairTradingStrategy/README.md

 # PairTradingStrategy
-This repository contains a Pair Trading strategy model which is a Market Neutral Statistical Arbritrage Stategy for 2 stocks .
+This repository contains a Pair Trading strategy model which is a Market Neutral Statistical Arbritrage Stategy for 2 stocks.

 The code is in 'model.py'.